sindhu-149/resturant/README.md

-# Steps to setip in localhost
+# Steps to setup in localhost

 ## npm install